JimDesu/basis-lang/spec.md

 Lambda forms (&sect;8.4) accept an explicit capture list, written after the parameter list separated by `/`: `:<args / captures>{body}`.
 Each entry in the capture list carries a mode marker per the named-context rule of &sect;6.2 &mdash; `'name`, `&name`, or bare `name` for CREATE, UPDATE, and READ respectively.

 **Only READ and UPDATE modes are admitted in lambda capture lists; CREATE is forbidden.** Capturing a CREATE obligation into a lambda is not meaningful, for two related reasons.
-First, lambda values may outlive `D` (the defining frame; see &sect;8.5 for the formal D/I/F three-frame model) through ceiling-flattening of reference captures (&sect;8.4), at which point the CREATE slot may no longer exist.
+First, lambda values may outlive `D` (the defining frame) through ceiling-flattening of reference captures (&sect;8.4), at which point the CREATE slot may no longer exist.
 Second, lambdas have multi-invocation semantics &mdash; deferring a CREATE write to "whenever the lambda runs" would either have multiple lambda invocations attempt to write the same slot multiple times (violating the write-once rule) or have one invocation discharge the obligation while others receive a slot already-written (defeating the meaning of the capture).
 The CREATE obligation is to write at a specific call boundary in the defining frame, and the lambda capture list cannot carry that obligation across the construction boundary.

-Fexprs have no such restriction.
-A fexpr body accesses defining-frame state by free-name resolution at invocation time, with the mode of each access inherited from the binding's mode in the defining frame (&sect;8.5).
-A free name in a fexpr body that binds a CREATE parameter `'name` in the defining frame accesses the slot at CREATE mode; writes to it through the fexpr count toward the defining frame's write-once analysis exactly as if the fexpr's body were inlined at each invocation site.
-Two structural properties of fexprs make this sound where the analogous lambda case is not.
-The fexpr's lifetime is bounded by its defining frame (the ceiling discipline of &sect;5.15 / &sect;6.14), so the CREATE slot is guaranteed to still exist at every fexpr invocation.
-And the fexpr's invocations are tracked as inlining points in the defining frame's CFG analysis, so multi-invocation patterns that would violate write-once are caught by the same analysis that catches them in straight-line code in the defining frame.

 The mode-and-taint discipline composes with the capture mechanisms uniformly.
-A captured READ or UPDATE value &mdash; whether captured explicitly via a lambda's slash list or implicitly via a fexpr's free-name resolution &mdash; carries the defining-frame slot's taint into the closure body; the closure's invocations operate on the captured value at the captured-mode contract, with the taint discipline preserved.
+A captured READ or UPDATE value &mdash; captured via a lambda's slash list &mdash; carries the defining-frame slot's taint into the closure body; the closure's invocations operate on the captured value at the captured-mode contract, with the taint discipline preserved.

 ### 6.10 Implicit Context Parameters Across Modes